 BIO: Tim Brenton was born in Adelaide (SA) where he attended Seaton High School.
 He began playing basketball as a junior with the Woodville Warriors Under 14 division 4 team.
 Brenton received a scholarship to attend the Australian Institute of Sport (Canberra) in 1992.
-He spent three years year there and played for the program’s state league team (1992, 1993).
+He spent two years year there and played for the program’s state league team (1992, 1993).

 Tim Brenton made his NBL debut with the Adelaide 36ers at 19 years of age.
 He went scoreless in his first NBL game.